FG-004 – Imperial Flag - Reichsdienstflagge c. 1905–1912

-Full view of the Imperial Colonial Flag laid out flat.
-Clear 3:5 proportions and color separation.
+Full view of the Imperial Service Flag (Reichsdienstflagge) laid out flat, showing 3:5 proportions.

 Flag ID: FG-004